Federal election 2016

 Without this agreement, and a Statement of Intent which formally recognises local government’s role as a planner, funding partner and service provider, councils would need to negotiate individually with Canberra for funding.

-Ahead of the July election we are a seeking a pre-election commitment from all political parties to:
+Ahead of the July election we sought a pre-election commitment from all political parties to:

 - Honour the current Tripartite Agreement, including continuation of block funding for councils until 30 June 2019